Skip to content

 CHPC has dedicated data transfer nodes so you can transfer data at high speed.

-Here are the different methods you can use to transfer data through the data transfer nodes:
+Here are examples of different methods you can use to transfer data through the data transfer nodes:

 • Rclone.
 Command-line tool that lets you easily transfer and sync files between your computer and various cloud storage services, such as Google Drive, Box, Dropbox, and S3-compatible providers.